 Kuusivuoma wind farm project is at permitting phase and located in Finland in the municipality of Ylitornio, region of Lapland.
-The idea for the project came from local landowners.
-The municipality of Ylitornio has shown a positive attitude for wind power locally by accepting the Land Use Plan Initiative.
-Tentatively, a maximum of wind farm with 31 wind turbines is planned for the area.
-Planned electric transmission lines located in the municipalities of Ylitornio and Tornio and in the cities of Tornio and Rovaniemi.
-Connection to main grid is planned to new Louepalo substation.
+The idea for the project came from the local landowners.
+The municipality of Ylitornio has shown a positive attitude for wind power in the muncipality by accepting the Land Use Plan Initiative during the spring 2023.
+After the latest changes, a maximum of wind farm with 31 wind turbines is planned for the area.
+According to the plan, the power lines related to the project will be located in the areas of Ylitornio and Tervola municipalities and the city of Tornio.
+Connection to the main grid is planned at the new Louepalo substation.

 Kuusivuoma wind farm is 100% owned by the funds managed by Taaleri Energia.
 Taaleri Energia is a Finnish renewable energy fund manager with one of the largest dedicated renewables investment teams in Europe.
 The team manages a 9.3 GW wind, solar and battery storage portfolio in Europe and the US.
 The windfarm is being developed by Etha, a leading Finnish project developer and wind energy expert.